David-Ciz/langchain-multipurpose-agent/README.md

 PINECONE_ENVIRONMENT=[YOUR_PINECONE_ENVIRONMENT_NAME]
 INDEX_NAME = [YOUR_PINECONE_INDEX_NAME]
 ```
-If you do not have these API keys, go to https://www.pinecone.io/ and https://platform.openai.com and obtain them (better instructions later)
+If you do not have these API keys, go to https://www.pinecone.io/ and https://platform.openai.com and obtain them (better instructions later if needed)
 # 2. Fill database
 ```shell
 $ python documentation_loader.py update